 | HOW TO BUILD HEALTHY HABITS: HABIT STACK

-Habit stacking is a well known, very effective way to build new, healthy habits.
-You pick one habit you already perform everyday- for instance brushing your teeth, or making a cup of coffee.
-Then you pick our new habit you would like to build and perform it immediately after your established habit.
+Habit stacking is a well-known, very effective way to build new, healthy habits.
+You pick one habit you already perform every day- for instance brushing your teeth or making a cup of coffee.
+Then you pick the new habit you would like to build and perform it immediately after your established habit.
 For example: After brushing your teeth you perform 10 squats.
 After making a cup of coffee you journal or meditate for 5 minutes.
 You still want to keep the new habit simple.
-Perhaps your goal is to eventually meditate for 20 minuets a day… But if you haven’t started you meditation practice, 2-5 minutes would be a better mini goal to establish first.
+Perhaps your goal is to eventually meditate for 20 minutes a day… But if you haven’t started your meditation practice, 2-5 minutes would be a better mini goal to establish first.
 Then, once making a cup of coffee and meditating for 5 minutes is a habit, you can increase your time to 7 minutes, then 12, and eventually up to 20!
 To learn more about habit stacking, check out this blog: How To Become A Morning Person.

-This blog is based off the book “Atomic Habits” by James Clear.
+This blog is based on the book “Atomic Habits” by James Clear.
 To read the book and learn more about building healthy habits, click here: Atomic Habits, James Clear